Adzz/data_schema/README.md

 <!-- We def want a livebook for this.
 So much easier to explain. -->

 Data schemas are declarative descriptions of how to create a struct from some input data.
 You can set up different schemas to handle different kinds of input data.
+By default we assume the incoming data is a map, but you can configure schemas to work with any arbitrary data input including XML and json.

+Data Schemas really shine when working with API responses - converting the response into trusted internal data easily and efficiently.

+## Creating A Simple Schema

 Let's think of creating a struct as taking some source data and turning it into the desired struct.
 To do this we need to know at least three things: